Do I Qualify for Student Loan Forgiveness?

-The Public Service Loan Forgiveness program means working in public service can lead to student loan forgiveness for Direct Loan borrowers.
-To qualify, you must have made 120 on-time payments, and you cannot be in default on the remaining balance.
+The Public Service Loan Forgiveness program means working in public service can lead to student loan forgiveness for direct loan borrowers.
+To qualify, you must have made 120 on-time loan payments and you cannot be in default on the remaining balance.

-Like public service loan forgiveness, Perkins Loan cancellation and discharge allows people who are employed in certain jobs or fields to have a certain portion of their loan canceled for the years they work in these careers.
-Nurses, military members, law enforcement professionals and Peace Corps volunteers are examples of the types of individuals who can benefit from Perkins Loan cancellations.
+Like public service loan forgiveness, Perkins Loan cancellation and discharge allows people who are employed in certain jobs or fields to have a portion of their loan canceled for the years they work in these careers.
+Nurses, military members, law enforcement professionals and Peace Corps volunteers are examples of the types of individuals who can benefit.

 You're Incapable of Paying Back the Loan

 If you've been rendered totally and permanently disabled (TPD), you may qualify for a student loan discharge.
 You'll need to provide information about your disability to the Department of Education, which will then determine if the TPD discharge applies to your situation.
 The Department of Education has information on how what type of information you can submit for a TPD discharge.